pulumi/docs/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

 Congratulations!.
 You've completed this Pulumi Challenge.
 If you'd like to tear down all of these resources, run `pulumi destroy -y`.
 Otherwise, have fun playing around with your new serverless application!
 Add whatever you like, or try one of the many other [Pulumi Architecture Templates](/templates/).
 Your swag will be in the mail shortly!
 Note that you'll only get one piece no matter how many times you submit. :)

 Wanna yell it from the rooftops?
-Write a blog or post a quick video about it?
-Let us know and we'll send you an extra, super secret piece of swag!
-Tag us on social media, or email us at [da@pulumi.com](mailto:da@pulumi.com).
+Write a blog or post a quick video about it, send us the URL, and we'll send you a super secret piece of swag!
+Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com).